pyg-team/pytorch-frame/docs/source/get_started/handle_text.rst

         # size [batch_size, emb_dim]
         embeddings = self.model.encode(sentences, convert_to_numpy=False,
                                         convert_to_tensor=True)
         return embeddings.cpu()

 Then we instantiate :obj:`TextEmbedderConfig` for our text embedding model as follows.
-:obj:`text_embedder` maps from a list of sentences to PyTorch Tensor embeddings in mini-batch, where :obj:`batch_size` represents the batch size.

 .. code-block:: python